BlueGummi/charmos/README.md

 - [x] async blkdev io operations

+- [ ] lots of acpi things to do stuff

 - [ ] devtmpfs

-- [ ] port neural network to kernel and use in scheduling

-- [ ] remove existing scheduling logic and use neural network scheduler
+- [ ] proper system of using ifdefs to log info, track info, do profiling, etc.

 - [ ] ports for programs